-Loans from both funds are reviewed by a MOFGA advisory board, which makes the final decision on the loans.
+Loans are reviewed by a MOFGA advisory group, which makes the final decision on the loans.
 Bangor Savings Bank handles the administration of the program, while the loan agreement is guaranteed by MOFGA.

 Loans are available to: MOFGA-certified organic farmers; farmers exempt from certification under the NOP rules; farmers transitioning to organic production; and current participants and graduates of MOFGA’s Journeyperson Program.

 A complete application will consist of the following:

 - Bangor Savings Bank Customer Identification Policy (CIP) Forms (2) and Questionnaire for Business Entity

 - Bangor Savings Bank Personal Financial Statement Form

 - Profit and Loss form

 - A projected budget for the upcoming production season of sales and categorized expenses for your business including a breakdown of expenses for the entire project being financed, anticipated additional sources of financing and the total project cost

 - Trade Reference Sheet.
 If unavailable, please send three letters of reference.